Para Brahman: Shaktism

 In Shaktism, Adi Parashakti is considered to be the Para Brahman both with and without qualities, and also Brahman in its energetic state, the ultimate reality.
-According to Devi Suktam and Sri Suktam in Rigveda she is the womb of all creation.
-Thus Mahakali is epithets is Brahmamayi, meaning "She Whose Essence is Brahman".
+According to the Devi Suktam and Sri Suktam in the Rigveda she is the womb of all creation.
+Thus Mahakali's epithet is Brahmamayi, meaning "She Whose Essence is Brahman".
 Tridevi is the supreme form of Adi Parashakti.
 Her eternal abode is called Manidvipa.